-- 219. Section 1977 of the Revised Statutes, codified as 42 U.S.C. § 1981, prohibits harassment of workers based upon race. - 220.
-The Defendants created a hostile work environment for African-American employees of the Water Department, in violation of 42 U.S.C. §§ 1983 and 1981. - 221.
-The Defendants, under color of state law, set forth policies and/or practices that create, sustain, and proliferate a hostile and abusive work environment based on race. - 222.
-This hostile and abusive work environment is created, perpetuated, and sustained by the Defendants acting under color of state law. - 223.
-This hostile and abusive work environment is widespread throughout the Water Department, is permanent and well-settled to constitute a custom or usage with the force of law. - 224.
-Plaintiffs and Class Members were subjected to and harmed by the systemic hostile work environment for African-Americans within the Water Department. - 225.
+- 217. Plaintiff incorporates all paragraphs by reference. - 218.
+Section 1977 of the Revised Statutes, codified as 42 U.S.C. § 1981, prohibits harassment of workers based upon race. - 219.
+The Defendant created a hostile work environment for African-American employees of the Water Department, in violation of 42 U.S.C. §§ 1983 and 1981.

+- 220. The Defendant, under color of state law, set forth policies and/or practices that create, sustain, and proliferate a hostile and abusive work environment based on race. - 221.
+This hostile and abusive work environment is created, perpetuated, and sustained by the Defendants acting under color of state law. - 222.
+This hostile and abusive work environment is widespread throughout the Water Department, is permanent and well-settled to constitute a custom or usage with the force of law. - 223.
+Plaintiffs and Class Members were subjected to and harmed by the systemic hostile work environment for African-Americans within the Water Department. - 224.
 Plaintiffs and Class Members were harmed economically by the hostile work environment, by, among other things, losing wages, income, and retirement benefits.

-WHEREFORE, Plaintiffs pray that the Court: certify the Class and Sub-Classes; designate Plaintiffs as Class and Sub-Class representatives and designate Plaintiffs' counsel as Class counsel; enter preliminary and permanent injunctive and other relief including, without limitation, enjoining the Defendants from creating and perpetuating a hostile and discriminatory work environment, enjoining Defendants to maintain a lawful work environment, and, if appropriate, appointing an independent and qualified Special Master or other qualified third-party to implement, supervise and train the Water Department personnel in such a manner as to eliminate employment discrimination in all its forms; award compensatory damages including without limitation lost wages, back pay, front pay, pre-and post-judgment interest, and compensation for lost benefits; award reinstatement to former employees; award the costs of this action, including the fees and costs of experts, together with reasonable attorneys' fees; and award all relief to which Plaintiffs and the Class are or may be entitled, even if they have not demanded that relief in their pleadings.
+WHEREFORE, Plaintiffs pray that the Court: certify the Class and/or Sub-Classes; designate Plaintiffs as Class and Sub-Class representatives and designate Plaintiffs' counsel as Class counsel; enter preliminary and permanent injunctive and other relief including, without limitation, enjoining the Defendant from creating and perpetuating a hostile and discriminatory work environment, enjoining Defendant to maintain a lawful work environment, and, if appropriate, appointing an independent and qualified Special Master or other qualified third-party to implement, supervise and train the Water Department personnel in such a manner as to eliminate employment discrimination in all its forms; award compensatory damages including without limitation lost wages, back pay, front pay, pre-and post-judgment interest, and compensation for lost benefits; award reinstatement to former employees; award the costs of this action, including the fees and costs of experts, together with reasonable attorneys' fees; and award all relief to which Plaintiffs and the Class are or may be entitled, even if they have not demanded that relief in their pleadings.